Surface separation in elastoplastic contacts

 Consider two solids with rough but nominally flat surfaces pressed together under a uniform external pressure $p$.
-As $p$ increases, the average surface separation $\bar u$ decreases monotonically.
-Hence, we can consider $\bar u (p)$ as a function of $p$, or equivalently $p(\bar u)$ as a function of $\bar u$.
-When the solids are pressed against each other, the asperities deform both elastically and plastically, and the elastic deformation energy (per unit surface area) $U_{\rm el}$ will be stored in the solid close to the interface.
-We can consider $U_{\rm el}$ as a function of either $\bar u$ or $p$. $U_{\rm el}$ is equal to the work by the external force to compress the solids against each other.
-From this follows that
+As $p$ increases, the average surface separation, $\bar u$, decreases monotonically.
+We may therefore regard $\bar u (p)$ as a function of $p$, or equivalently $p(\bar u)$ as a function of $\bar u$.
+As the load increases, the asperities deform elastically and, for sufficiently large $p$, also plastically, and the elastic deformation energy (per unit surface area) $U_{\rm el}$ will be stored in the solid close to the interface.
+We can consider $U_{\rm el}$ as a function of either $\bar u$ or $p$, and since $U_{\rm el}$ equals the work performed by the external load in bringing the solids closer together, it follows that

 or

 As $p \rightarrow \infty$ then $\bar u \rightarrow 0$.
 Integrating (6), we get

 The elastic energy can be written as